 Following inflationary pressures after the July 2006 War, inflation was 5.6 percent in 2006.
 In 2007, CAS estimated inflation at 9.3 percent on an end-of-period basis, and, on the basis of BDL, the IMF estimated inflation at 6.0 percent on an end-of-period basis and at 4.1 percent on a period average basis.
 The increase in inflation in 2007 was due to, inter alia, the appreciation of the Euro against the Lebanese Pound (the Euro being the currency of the principal trading partners of the Republic) and the global increase in oil and other commodity prices.
-CAS estimated inflation for 2008 at 5.5 percent on an end-of-period basis, while the IMF's preliminary estimates for inflation are at 6.4 percent on an end-of-period basis and at 10.8 percent on a period average basis.
+CAS estimated inflation for 2008 at 5.5 percent on an end-of-period basis, and the IMF estimated inflation at 6.4 percent on an end-of-period basis and 10.8 percent on a period average basis.
 The increase in inflation in 2008 was due to the same factors as in 2007, but was tempered by the global financial crisis.
-Inflation slowed in 2009, with CAS estimating inflation at 1.2 percent on a period average and 3.4 percent on an end-of-period basis.
+Inflation slowed in 2009, with CAS estimating inflation at 3.4 percent on an end-of-period basis and 1.2 percent on a period average basis, and the IMF estimating inflation at 1.2 percent on an annual period average basis.
+Inflation increased in 2010, with CAS estimating inflation at 4.6 percent on an end-of-period basis and 4.0 percent on a period average basis, and the IMF estimating inflation was 4.5 percent on an annual period average basis.
+These increases are principally due to the worldwide increase in energy and food prices.
+The inflation figure published by CAS for February 2011 is 5.8 percent, as compared to February 2010, due mainly to the increase in the prices of consumer goods (such as clothing and footwear), energy and food.
+The IMF's preliminary inflation projection for 2011 is 6.5 percent on a period-average basis.